andrewjkerr/uf-eweek/README.md

 A re-creation of the University of Florida's Engineers Week website.
 This is here to share my progress with others.

+**Please note that I am most likely not going to complete this in PHP.
+I am in the process of porting this project over to Rails.**

 Things Done
 -----------
 * Homepage